 Everyone feels stuck in life at some point — maybe from an unstimulating job, an unfulfilling relationship, or just a general sense of indifference.

 But you can stop feeling stuck by figuring out why you’re feeling that way in the first place, and then making a few changes to improve your mental, physical, and emotional well-being.

-There are many reasons why someone might start feeling emotionally stuck.
-Identifying the root cause can help you narrow down your strategies to regain your sense of purpose and forward momentum.
+Identifying the root cause of your feelings can help you narrow down your strategies to regain your sense of purpose and forward momentum.

-Here are nine common reasons why you might be feeling stuck right now:
+Here are nine common reasons why you might be feeling emotionally and mentally stuck right now:

 Cognitive overload, overwhelm, and burnout

 Difficult times or life challenges can have you feeling like you’ve lost your sense of direction.

 From not getting enough rest to facing an unprecedented pandemic, burnout can make you feel stuck and unsure where to turn.

 “Virtually all of us are experiencing this as a result of the pandemic, which is a global trauma,” says Joyce Marter, a psychotherapist and author of “The Financial Mindset Fix: A Mental Fitness Program for an Abundant Life.”

 Self-limitation and self-sabotage are often the results of looking for a way out.